 Until Hugo came along in 1989, Hurricane Hazel (1954) was the strongest storm ever to strike the South Carolina coast.
 Thus it is fitting that a man from the Palmetto State should be her namesake: right fielder Bob Hazle, who hit the National League with a bang late in the 1957 season.
-Although that season with the Milwaukee Braves was the highlight of Hazle’s very brief career, it is still remembered by sportswriters today.
+Although that season with the Milwaukee Braves was the highlight of Hazle’s very brief career, it is still remembered today.
 Over a span of 134 at-bats, he hit .403 and helped propel the Braves to the pennant and a World Series victory.

 Robert Sidney Hazle was born in Laurens, South Carolina, on December 9, 1930, but grew up in nearby Woodruff.
 His parents, James Roland (J.R.)
 Hazle and Ella Belle Bishop Hazle, had six children.
 In addition to daughters Margaret and Azile, there were four sons: James, Paul, Joseph, and the youngest, Robert.
 Paul and Joe also signed professional baseball contracts.
 However, Bob was the only one who made it to the majors; Paul played in the minors from 1944-1947 and Joe from 1947-1955.
 Bob starred in four sports at Woodruff High School – football, basketball, and tennis in addition to baseball – and earned 16 letters before he graduated in 1949.

 In addition, Bob played ball in the American Legion and a South Carolina institution, the textile league.
 He was with teams for Mills Mill in Woodruff – where his father worked – in 1947 and Watts Mill in Laurens in 1946 and 1949.
 (Catcher Sammy Taylor, three years younger than Hazle, also graduated from Mills Mill to the majors.)
-His favorite sport in high school was football, and he had a scholarship offer from the University of Tennessee, but quit after a few days in favor of baseball.
+His favorite sport in high school was football, and he had a scholarship offer from the University of Tennessee, but quit school after a few days in favor of baseball.
 He attended Wofford College in Spartanburg, South Carolina, for one semester, but then chose to sign a pro baseball contract instead.
 To a boy growing up in a poor family, the bonus money of between $6000 and $8000 sounded very attractive.

 In 1950, Hazle signed with the Cincinnati Reds, who assigned him to their Columbia team in the Sally League.
 The South Carolina state capital was only 80 miles from home.
 There manager Gee Walker, the former Detroit Tiger, helped the new pro correct his bad habit of bailing out on pitches.
 Walker lay on the ground to hold the lefty swinger’s foot in place during batting practice, and he then developed a triangular clamp that did the job.